mozilla/price-tracker/docs/METRICS.md

 Each event will exist as part of the `main` ping under `payload.processes.dynamic.events` as an array in the `events` array (see Appendix B for how to view the events in `about:telemetry`).
 The data types of individual fields for each event follow the Event Telemetry [serialization format](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/events.html#serialization-format).

-The telemetry category for events is `'extension.price_alerts'`.
+The telemetry category for events is `'extension.price_wise'`.

 Below is a sample ping for the `badge_toolbar_button` and `visit_supported_site` events.